HackTricks-wiki/hacktricks/generic-methodologies-and-resources/shells/linux.md

 ## Forward Shell

-You might find cases where you have a **RCE in a web app in a, Linux machine** but due to Iptables rules or other kind of filtering **you cannot get a reverse shell**.
+You might find cases where you have an **RCE in a web app in a Linux machine** but due to Iptables rules or other kinds of filtering **you cannot get a reverse shell**.
 This "shell" allows you to maintain a PTY shell through that RCE using pipes inside the victim system.\
 You can find the code in [**https://github.com/IppSec/forward-shell**](https://github.com/IppSec/forward-shell)

 You just need to modify: